VoidAlchemist/Asynchronous-logging/README.md

 See ```BlockingTorus``` if you seek performances.
 It uses a simple spinlock to lock critical sections.

+The following are a few notes about my fun little journey in the wait-free world, though it's practically become a blog.

 ## Lock-free and wait-free data structure

 The first version of this logger works thanks to the ```SpinLock``` class.
 While "asynchronous" doesn't mean "lock-free", I surely don't want to use locks anymore for logging.
 I tried once, but I must have missed something back then because one log instruction was taking in average 80 ms with 10 threads alive.
 At that point, I almost thought "why not just do a synchronous logger? like just play with nio in the caller thread".
 First of all, we ought to understand what are lock-free and wait-free algorithms.

 Definitions:
 - lock-free = at least one thread is making progress (or without mutexes, definition can vary).
-To simplify, we'll say it's without mutexes to avoid deadlocks.
+To simplify, we'll say it's without mutexes for avoiding deadlocks.
 Typically, a SpinLock is considered lock-free.
 - wait-free = all threads are making progress.
 Now, that implies we can't just sit in a compare and swap loop doing nothing.
 In that sense, I always ask myself if fetch and add is really wait-free.

 Abbreviations: